aleveri/me-test/README.md

-# me-test
+# MachEight Code Test

-MachEight Code Test
+Just run the console app into Visual Studio and change params according the set of tests.